Expanding Democracy in an Age of Polarization and Resistance

 Ricardo Levins Morales describes himself as a “healer and trickster organizer disguised as an artist.”
 He was born into the anti-colonial movement in his native Puerto Rico and was drawn into activism in Chicago when his family moved there in 1967.
 He left high school early and worked in various industries, and over time began to use his art as part of his activism.
 This activism has included support work for the Black Panthers and Young Lords to participating in or acting in solidarity with farmers, environmental, labor, racial justice and peace movements.
 Increasingly he has come to see his art and organizing practices as means to address individual, collective, and historical trauma.
 He co-leads workshops on trauma and resilience for organizers as well as trainings on creative organizing, social justice strategy and sustainable activism, and mentors and supports young activists.
 His art has won numerous awards but the greatest affirmation is the uses to which it has been put by grassroots movements and communities.
 Ricardo’s art can be viewed at http://www.rlmartstudio.com/.
 To watch his short video entitled “2nd Grade Liberation Program,” click here.

 Peter Pedemonti is the co-founder and Director of New Sanctuary Movement of Philadelphia, and has been working in social justice movements since 2001.
 A first generation US citizen, Peter is the son of English and Italian immigrants.
 Peter moved to Philadephia to live and work with the House of Grace Catholic Worker, a faith-based intentional community that operates a free medical clinic, works for social justice, and has a house of hospitality for immigrants and refugees.
 Before coming to Philadelphia, he was the Director of Public Education and Outreach for an environmental organization in New York.
-Peter graduated from Fordham University with a Bachelors of Arts in English Literature.
+Peter graduated from Fordham Univ. with a BA in English Literature.

 Jonathan Matthew Smucker is the co-founder and director of Beyond the Choir.
 He has worked for two decades in grassroots movements for social, economic and ecological justice, as a grassroots organizer, campaigner, and strategist.
 He has trained thousands of change agents in campaign strategy, framing and messaging, direct action, and other skills.
 Jonathan also researches collective action, identity, and politicization processes as the focus of his doctoral work in the sociology department at UC Berkeley.
 His writing has appeared in The Nation, The Huffington Post, Alternet, Waging Nonviolence, Yes Magazine, The Sociological Quarterly, Berkeley Journal of Sociology.
 Hegemony How-To: A Roadmap for Radicals was released this January to critical acclaim.
 Naomi Klein, author of This Changes Everything, wrote, “Smucker brings hard-won wisdom, theoretical heft, and a welcoming style to this book, helping us think through the most important question of our time: how do we build enough collective power to not only demand a better world, but actually create one?”